binzeli/Puzzle_generation/README.md

 We utilized the CREATE 2D physics puzzle environment as a testbed for LLM-driven 2D physics puzzle generation.
 We devised a multi-agent ReAct framework that integrates reasoning with action feedback loops.
 This framework enables LLMs to interact dynamically with their environment, adapting actions based on real-time feedback.
 By leveraging the distinct expertise of individual agents, our framework preserves the complex reasoning pathways required for solving and generating puzzles, which was impossible with basic prompting or single-agent approaches.

+The original CREATE 2D physics puzzle environment can be found in https://github.com/clvrai/create

 ## Example output from LLM
 An example of the response from LLM to generate one puzzle is provided in [example_output](./example_output.pdf).